 - the ability to develop robust arguments and articulate your point of view

 - strong oral and written communication

 - creativity and independence

 I chose Newcastle because I found the topics covered on the course exciting and engaging.

 Experience life in another country by choosing to study abroad as part of your degree.
 You’ll be encouraged to embrace fun and challenging experiences, make connections with new communities and graduate as a globally aware professional, ready for your future.

 You could choose to spend a semester abroad in Stage 3.
 You also have the opportunity to transfer to 1429U BA Hons Philosophy (with Year Abroad) which involves a year of study in another country.
-You can choose to spend your year studying at a partner institution in an EU country as part of an Erasmus exchange or further afield.
+You can choose to spend your year studying at a partner institution in an EU country as part of a study abroad exchange or further afield.
 This will extend your degree by a year.